rangerjo/tutor/README.md

 #(cfg.utils.lines.spacing = 8mm)
 ```

 2. Use an external file to hold the configurations in your prefered format.
 See [tutor.toml](./example/tutor.toml) for a configuration in TOML.
-This could then easily be integrated using
+Load the configuration into your main document using
 ```
 #let cfg = toml("tutor.toml")
 ```